Meaning of Shoulder Stand Pose

 - The shoulder stand pose is an inverted advanced yoga asana.

-- One of the most important benefits of the pose is to tone and activates the thyroid, parathyroid, and thymus glands.
+- One of the most important benefits of the pose is to tone and activate the thyroid, parathyroid, and thymus glands.

-- The pose improves respiration and massages the organs concerned with digestion, elimination, and reproduction and good for various systems of the body.
-In fact, regulates all the systems of the body.
+- The pose improves respiration, massages the organs concerned with digestion, elimination, and reproduction, and is suitable for various body systems.
+Regulates all the systems of the body.

 Shoulder stand pose introduction

-The article is being presented before you after lots of research and discussion with many important yoga experts and teachers.
+After much research and discussion with many critical yoga experts and teachers, the article is being presented.
 Besides this, I am also sharing my personal experience of yoga over the last 20 years.
-You will get here to know what Sarvangasana is; how to do it; what are its benefits and precautions.
-The easily explained steps, benefits, precautions, images, and videos of Sarvangasana will help you to understand the yoga pose technically right thereby extracting maximum benefits of it.
+You will get here to know what Sarvangasana is, how to do it, and its benefits and precautions.
+The easily explained steps, uses, precautions, images, and videos of Sarvangasana will help you to understand the yoga pose technically correct, thereby extracting maximum benefits from it.

 How to do Shoulder Stand Pose step by step

-Though, it is not so simple and easy as it seems to be.
+However, it is more complex and challenging than it seems to be.
 However, its simpler step-by-step technique has been mentioned below.

 - Lie flat on your back with both legs straight and together.